segmentio/segment-docs/src/connections/destinations/catalog/lou/index.md

 Segment sends traits in Identify calls to Lou as properties that can be used in [Custom Segments](https://dashboard.louassist.com/segments) to group users into different audiences.

 Lou does not accept any personally identifiable information (PII) fields from Identify calls.
-These fields are automatically filtered out from reaching Lou's servers.
-For a full list of PII fields that Lou filters from Identify calls, take a look at [Lou's Segment integration documentation](https://www.louassist.com/docs/integrations/segment).
+These fields are automatically filtered out so they do not reach Lou's servers.
+For a full list of PII fields that Lou removes from Identify calls, see [Lou's Segment integration documentation](https://www.louassist.com/docs/integrations/segment).

 ## Track